-Of special interest is the use of easily measurable host immune biomarkers correlated with disease severity since they could potentially be used at point of care level7, and would likely be cheap and easy to perform while reducing the operator dependence of current methods.8 Several acute proteins, cytokines, subsets of T-lymphocytes or matrix metalloproteinases activated from tissue destruction have been investigated as potential markers for treatment monitoring.6,9 However, there is no established biomarker that can be used for the purpose yet.
-One of the most promising molecules whose kinetics has been associated to good treatment response is IP-10 (CXCL-10).
-IP 10 is a pro-inflammatory chemokine involved in several pathological processes.
-Increased levels have been observed at diagnosis of cancer patients as well as patients with active infections or autoimmune diseases.10 IP-10 participates in recruitment of activated T cells, macrophages, NK cells.11 Increased serum IP-10 has been associated with active and latent TB.12–14 Although most of the studies exploring the role of IP10 in treatment monitoring have been conducted with limited sample size (a few dozens in most cases), some have shown a correlation between sputum conversion and IP10-decreased levels, both in plasma and dried plasma samples.15,16 Significant decreases in IP-10 have also been shown to have high sensitivity to predict good response at month 2 of treatment17 and even correlation with treatment outcomes18.
+Of special interest is the use of easily measurable host immune biomarkers correlated with disease severity since they could potentially be used at point of care level7, and would likely be cheap and easy to perform while reducing operator dependence on current methods.8 Several acute proteins, cytokines, subsets of T-lymphocytes or matrix metalloproteinases activated from tissue destruction have been investigated as potential markers for treatment monitoring.6,9 However, there is no established biomarker that can be used for this purpose yet.
+One of the most promising molecules whose kinetics have been associated with good treatment response is IP-10 (CXCL-10).
+IP-10 is a pro-inflammatory chemokine involved in several pathological processes.
+Increased levels have been observed at diagnosis of cancer patients as well as patients with active infections or autoimmune diseases.10 IP-10 participates in recruitment of activated T cells, macrophages, NK cells.11 Increased serum IP-10 has been associated with active and latent TB.12–14 Although most studies exploring the role of IP10 in treatment monitoring have been conducted with limited sample size (a few dozens in most cases), some have shown a correlation between sputum conversion and IP10-decreased levels, both in plasma and dried plasma samples.15,16 Significant decreases in IP-10 have also been shown to have high sensitivity to predict good response at month 2 of treatment17 and even correlation with treatment outcomes18.
 A pilot study in Nigeria and Nepal showed that sputum smear positivity at diagnosis could be predicted through a decrease in plasma levels of IP-10 after only seven days of treatment19.
-In the present study we estudied if this early response was also observable in an HIV infected population, which due to impaired immunity, might show a different IP-10 in response to TB disease/treatment.
-The lack of accessible effective tools to follow the long and complex TB treatment means that we need follow up studies to confirm and further assess the role of IP-10 as a potential tool to monitor treatment response or to identify patients receiving inappropriate therapy.
+In the present study we examined if this early response was also observable in an HIV infected population, which due to impaired immunity, might show a different IP-10 in response to TB disease/treatment.
+The lack of accessible and effective tools to follow long and complex TB treatment regimens means that we need follow up studies to further assess the role of IP-10 as a potential tool to monitor treatment response or to identify patients receiving inappropriate therapy.
 It is also critical that any host biomarkers widely applied remain informative in HIV infected populations, a group with a much higher risk of developing TB disease.

-We thus investigated whether changes in the kinetics of IP-10 in the first week of therapy are associated with bacteriological confirmation at diagnosis among adult HIV infected patients starting TB treatment.
+We investigated whether changes in the kinetics of IP-10 in the first week of therapy are associated with bacteriological confirmation at diagnosis among adult HIV infected patients starting TB treatment.
 As a secondary objective we explored the relationship between kinetics of serum levels of IP-10 and treatment outcomes.

 Methods